Can a Ticket be Issued After an Accident?

 Traffic Citations Help Establish Fault

 For instance, if you were changing your music when a driver ran a red light and hit you, your distraction could mean you are partially at fault.
-Your compensation will be reduced by your level of fault.
-Our team at Laborde Earles Injury Lawyers can use tickets and police reports to underline how the fault breaks down.
-Reporting an accident protects you from a fine and protects your right to pursue compensation.
+Your compensation would be reduced by your level of fault, as long as you are less than 51% responsible.
+If you are 51% or more at fault, you cannot recover damages.
+Our team at Laborde Earles Injury Lawyers can use tickets and police reports to show how fault is divided.
+Reporting an accident helps protect your right to pursue compensation.

 Why Hire a Lawyer?